drwatson1/Otel-sandbox/README.md

 builder.Services.AddOpenTelemetryMetrics(builder =>
 {
     builder
-        .AddMeter("otel.webapi.service")    // <---- Add this line
+        .AddMeter("otel_webapi_service")    // <---- Add this line
         .AddRuntimeInstrumentation()
         .AddPrometheusExporter();
 });
 ```

 Note the name of the added meter, it should be the same as used for your meter.
 You can add as many meters as you want.
-After the meter is added, all your counter are enabled by default and you can disable or enable each of them.
+After the meter is added, all your counters will be enabled by default and you will be able disable or enable each of them.

 #### Use a Counter